Monday Night Football on Triple M

 Monday Night Football on Triple M broadcasts each Monday night NRL game, ever since its most recent inception in 2007.

 Austereo recently extended its deal to continue broadcasting rugby league until the conclusion of the 2012 season.

 The rights are commercially exclusive, however ABC Radio broadcast Monday Night matches involving non-Sydney teams, permitted to be broadcast only into the regional markets of the appropriate team/s involved.

 Triple M also ventured into international Rugby League, acquiring the rights to the 2010 Rugby League Four Nations tournament.

+The broadcasts largely ceased in 2016 when Monday night games were removed from the competition's fixture; only two Monday games are played each year on Easter Monday and the King's Birthday public holiday.

+However, Triple M does continue to broadcast NRL games.